Frustrated by misinformation and incivility in public discourse?

 Who will monitor the PTP mediating committees?
 Other pledge-takers, of course.
 The PTP mediating committees have strong incentives to ensure that their rulings are as fair and objective as is possible, because their whole reputation rests on such objectivity.
 The outcomes of their proceedings – if there is a ruling of a violation – will be provided as evidence for scrutiny by other pledge-takers, and the public at large.
 These outcomes will not be provided if the public figure retracts her/his words at any stage, to prevent reputation damage for the public figure, since the PTP is not meant to be punitive but corrective.

 All signers of the pledge benefit in building a more truth-driven public culture and cultivating socially beneficial habits of mind, word, and deed.
 Private citizens gain the privilege of being part of a nonpartisan community of people who support each other in abiding by the pledge in a compassionate, constructive manner.
 Public figures who take the pledge get the verifiable credibility of being constantly evaluated on how well they stick to the pledge by PTP advocates.
-An additional benefit for public figures who are competing with others, such as politicians, is that they can raise questions about why your opponent has not taken the PTP.
+An additional benefit for public figures who are competing with others, such as politicians, is that they can raise questions about why one’s opponent has not taken the PTP.
 We celebrate public figures who take the PTP in our newsletters and social media, offering them a reputational boost among an audience oriented toward the truth.

 First, let us consider the individual rewards for different groups of pledge-takers: